rchampourlier/vagrant-stacks/README.md

 You will surely want to package this box so you can reuse the provisoned environment in your own projects.

+*Packaging is described in this [Vagrant's documentation](http://vagrantup.com/docs/getting-started/packaging.html).
+*

 If you have prepared the box with `vagrant up`, you should now be able to export it simply and quickly with this command:

 ```